mium-magic-server/winefoxs_spellbooks/README.md

 ## ✨ Key Features
 - **Spellbooks as Accessories**: Spellbooks can be placed in the maid's accessory slot (they won't render visually), serving as a medium for spellcasting.
 - **Magic Attack Mode**: When in this mode, maids can use spells from a spellbook or enchanted gear in their main hand or accessory slot.
+- **Magic Support Mode**: When in this mode, maids will use magic to support allied mobs (include owner and maids).
 - **Mana System Support**:
     - Casting spells consumes mana.
-    - Mana regeneration is affected by "Mana Regeneration" enchantments.
+    - Max Mana is affected by "Max Mana" attribute.
-    - After a maid is struck by lightning, they gain infinite mana (100% per 0.5 seconds).
+    - After a maid is struck by lightning, they gain infinite mana (100% per 0.5 seconds), but still affected by max mana.
 - **Diverse Spell Types**:
     - Attack
     - Defense
     - Summoning
     - Movement
     - Support
+    - Positive buffs
+    - Negative buffs
     - ⚠️ Note: Some spells may accidentally damage friendly entities.
 - **Regeneration Potion Use**: If no support spells are available in Magic Attack Mode, maids will use regeneration potions to heal.
 - **GeckoLib Animation Support**: